 The cross-platform libvisiontransfer C++ and Python API is available for interfacing custom software with SceneScan.
 For Windows, a binary version of the library is available that can be used with Microsoft Visual Studio.
-For

-Linux, please compile the library from the available source code.
-The API is included as part of the available software release, which can be downloaded from our support website3.
+For Linux, please compile the library from the available source code.
+The API is included as part of the available software release, which can be downloaded from our support website4.

-The libvision transfer API provides functionally for receiving the processing results of SceneScan over a computer network.
-Furthermore, the API also allows for the transmission of image pairs.
+The libvision transfer API provides functionality for receiving the processing results of SceneScan over a computer network.
+Furthermore, the API also allows for the transmission of image data.
 It can thus be used for emulating SceneScan when performing systems development, or for transmitting image data to SceneScan when using network image input.

-The transmitted processing results always consist of two images.
-Usually these are the rectified left camera image and the computed left camera disparity map.
-If configured, however, SceneScan can also provide the raw camera images or the rectified images of both cameras (see Section 9.9).
+The transmitted processing results consist of a set of images.
+Usually these are the rectified left image and the computed disparity map.
+If configured, however, SceneScan can also provide the raw recorded images or both rectified images (see Section 9.9).

-Original and rectified camera images are typically transmitted with a bit-depth of 8 bits or 12 bits per pixel.
+Original and rectified camera images are typically transmitted with a monochrome bit-depth of 8 bits or 12 bits per pixel, or in 8-bit RGB mode.
 The disparity map is always transmitted with a bit depth of 12 bits.
 Inside the library, the disparity map and any 12-bit images are inflated to 16 bits, to allow for more efficient processing.

-The API provides three classes that can be used for receiving and transmitting image pairs:
+The API provides three classes that can be used for receiving and transmitting image data: